 We’ve recently launched SnapBack, a method custom-crafted for FileMaker backups.
 It takes automated, instant snapshots of your FileMaker solution and the important aspects of your environment configuration.

-Within the Soliant.cloud environment all backups are handled by a method we refer to as “SnapBack.”
+Within the Soliant.cloud® environment all backups are handled by a method we refer to as “SnapBack.”
 This custom integration leverages the capabilities of Amazon Web Services (AWS) Snapshots and the Soliant.cloud infrastructure.
 SnapBacks are designed to eliminate “paused” database time, reduce data loss exposure, optimize for cost reduction, and leverage capabilities of cloud computing.
 Snapbacks do not rely on FileMaker Server backup schedules.
-However, should you prefer to additionally have these, each of these are captured as part of the Snapback process.
+However, should you prefer to additionally have these, each of you can capture these as part of the Snapback process.

 Benefits of SnapBack